Trainee Positions At St George Hospital Kogarah

 Philosophy Of Training

-We are an 8 Neurologist Department, and close contact and interaction is the order of the day, both at the clinical and the neruophysiology laboratory level.
+We are a 10 Neurologist Department, and close contact and interaction is the order of the day, both at the clinical and the neurophysiology laboratory level.
 We welcome both new and 2nd year trainees, and are willing to nurture and guide if needed, or to give more independence, if appropriate.
 We like to be kept informed of all major, and most minor, developments regarding our patients.
-We support (financially and morally) attendance by our registrar at important educational meetings.
-We emphasise the need for effective communication, including summaries, letters and reports - we often review these and discuss suggested improvement.
+We support attendance by our registrars at important educational meetings.
+We emphasize the need for effective communication, including summaries, letters and reports - we often review these and discuss suggested improvements.

 Neurology Training In State